 There was a massive outbreak of dengue in Tamil Nadu in the year 2017.
 A total of 23294 cases of dengue were reported with 65 deaths due to dengue.[4]
 The trends of dengue in the state from 2015 to 2018 are shown in Figure 1.

 Further, the district-wise distribution of the cases due to dengue in the year 2017 are shown in Table 1.[5]
-These data show that the dengue problem was a major crisis in Tamil Nadu in the years 2017.
+These data show that the dengue problem was a major crisis in Tamil Nadu in the year 2017.

 Table 1: Distribution of dengue cases in the various districts of Tamil Nadu